Here’s a list of the most famous Chinese people, past and present.

 He’s even filmed a documentary about the almost-extinct northern white rhinoceros in Africa.

-And, he now owns a winery in the Napa Valley selling high-end wine with his name on it.
+And, he now owns a winery in the United States selling high-end wine with his name on it.

 3. Mao Zedong

 I’d say Mao Zedong is the most famous Chinese person, even though he passed away in 1976.